kumahq/kuma-website/docs/docs/1.4.0/policies/traffic-metrics.md

 ### Service Map

-This dashboard provides a topology view of your service traffice dependencies.
+This dashboard provides a topology view of your service traffic dependencies.
 It includes information such as number of requests and error rates.

 <center>
 <img src="/images/blog/kuma_1_3_0_service_map.png" alt="Kuma Service Map" style="width: 600px; padding-top: 20px; padding-bottom: 10px;"/>